Formative Vs Summative Assessment: The Differences Explained

 It should indicate what a good piece of work is and why this is the case, but it also gives you as a teacher a chance to see when things are not going so well and act upon it and see improvements.

-Good formative feedback will enable both the teacher and student to plan together what the next stage of their progression will be and future learning goals.
+Good formative feedback enables the teacher and student to plan the next stage of their progression and future learning goals together.

 How to bring formative assessments into your classroom

-During a lesson, all adults in the classroom should be on a ‘constant assessment mission’ through interactions with students.
+During a lesson, all classroom staff adults should be on a ‘constant assessment mission’ through interactions with students.

-Teachers should be moving around the room, interacting with each child, and assessing their progress towards the learning objective in real-time.
+Teachers should move around the room and interact with each child assessing their progress towards the learning objective in real-time.

 In the moment, assessment can take many forms:

-• You could use a question from your shared learning to assess where you need to give independent work, or which students need further support
+• Use questions from your shared learning to assess where you need to give independent work, or which students need further support

-• It could be as simple as asking key questions to students during their independent work
+• Ask key questions to students during their independent work

 • You could use ‘exit tickets’ to assess children’s understanding at the end of a lesson

-However, it is important that this ‘in the moment’ assessment that is carried out has a purpose, and that this information is used to adapt the learning experiences and opportunities that you are providing to each child.
+However, this ‘in the moment’ assessment must have a purpose, and use the information to adapt the learning experiences and opportunities provided to each child.

-The information obtained from formative assessments can help you understand the student’s learning processes and adapt to this in future lesson plans.
+Information obtained from formative assessments can help you understand the student’s learning processes and adapt this in future lesson plans.

 If your assessment shows that students are secure, then how are you going to deepen their learning?

-If your assessment shows that students have some misconceptions, then how are you going to support these?
+If your assessment shows that students have some misconceptions, how will you support these?

-These are just two of the questions you should be asking yourself throughout a formative assessment.
+These are just two of the questions to ask yourself throughout a formative assessment.

-If you are looking for a way to bring formative assessments into your classroom, take a look at our blog containing your Math Intervention Must-Have: Formative Diagnostic Assessment Tests.
+If you are looking to bring formative assessments into your classroom, look at our blog containing your Math Intervention Must-Have: Formative Diagnostic Assessment Tests.

 Formative assessment ideas for your class